-AS I PREPARED TO RETIRE at the relatively young age of 55, it was important to me not to become isolated, not to lose touch with the world beyond my home.
+AS I PREPARED TO retire at the relatively young age of 52, it was important to me not to become isolated, not to lose touch with the world beyond my home.
 My husband continues to work, leaving me on my own for much of the day.
 I consider myself a social person.
 All my jobs have involved working with employees and customers, from my first job as a delicatessen cashier through to running my own landscape maintenance company with 25 employees and hundreds of accounts.

-My father retired at the same age.
+My father retired at a similar age.
 He moved to the Florida Keys, where he became socially isolated, spending much of his time alone.
 He once told me that he hadn’t spoken to anyone in days.
 And so, as I began a three-year transition into retirement, I wanted to ensure that I maintained touch with the outside world.
 Those transition years allowed me to ease into retirement and to build on my hobbies and interests.

 Prior to retirement, I had thought that, after so many years in the so-called rat race, I would yearn to move to the countryside to lead a more peaceful existence.
 But after some thought, it occurred to me that, much like my father in the Florida Keys, I would become socially isolated.
 I like where I live now, able to travel easily into Washington, DC, to visit friends or wander among the monuments and museums.